-With the new high-pressure scaling law (15), it is now possible to include partition coefficient models depending on pressure and temperature into mantle convection models for the entire pressure range over which upper mantle melts are buoyant.
-The newly developed fit function can be used to calculate clinopyroxene/melt redistribution behavior of sodium starting from 4 GPa up to the mantle transition zone of the Earth.
-This is in contrast to the scaling law by Blundy et al. (1995) [13], which can be applied from 0 to 4 GPa.
-Our new scaling law can be used as the basis for calculating $D_i$ in (1), with $D_0=D{Na}$ for 1+ charge elements.
-Possible approaches to model partition coefficients based on this scaling law for the charges 2+ to 4+ are described in Wood and Blundy (2014) [41] and are based on adjusted calculations for the mineral's lattice site radius $r_0$ and the bulk modulus E.
+With the new high-pressure scaling laws (24)-(26), it is now possible to include partition coefficient models depending on pressure and temperature into mantle convection models for the entire pressure range over which upper mantle melts are buoyant.
+The newly developed fit functions can be used to calculate clinopyroxene/melt redistribution behaviour of sodium starting from 0 or 4 GPa up to the mantle transition zone of the Earth.
+This is in contrast to the scaling law by Blundy et al. (1995) [14], which can be applied only from 0 to 4 GPa.
+We apply our new scaling laws as basis for calculating the partition coefficients for 1+ charge element D_K with (23).
+Possible approaches to model clinopyroxene/melt partition coefficients for the charges 2+ to 4+ are described in Wood and Blundy (2014) [32] and are based on adjusted calculations for the mineral's lattice site radius r_0 and the bulk modulus E.

-Compared to the existing experimental data, our scaling law (15) allows for a good approximation of clinopyroxene partition coefficients of trace elements between solid and melt.
+Compared to the existing experimental data, our scaling law (24) allows for a good approximation of clinopyroxene partition coefficients of trace elements between solid and melt.
 This enables us to do self-consistent calculations of local partition coefficients for variable pressures and temperatures.
-Because we have parametrised our model over a wide range of P-T conditions and melt fractions between the peridotite solidus and liquidus, our model can be applied for any $D{Na}^{cpx/melt}$ calculation between 1850-2360 K and 4-12 GPa.
+Because we parametrise our scaling law (24) over a wide range of P-T conditions and melt fractions between the peridotite solidus and liquidus, our model can be applied for any $D{Na}^{cpx/melt}$ calculation between 1850-2360 K and 4-12 GPa.
+However, if only the solidus or liquidus conditions are needed, the respective scaling laws (25) and (26) might be more useful, as they can be used over the whole range of 0-12 GPa.

-By combining our scaling law with the older scaling law [13], we will be able to calculate the redistribution behavior of trace elements in terrestrial planets in much more detail.
+The new, higher-pressure-tolerant scaling laws enable us to model the redistribution of trace elements in terrestrial planets in much more detail.
 Our partition coefficient calculations for clinopyroxene should be applicable as long as clinopyroxene is present in the planet's upper mantle in sufficient abundance.

-Future works could not only include the application of our new scaling law (15) in numerical simulations, but also further investigations on partitioning behavior in mantle material as well.
+Future works could not only include the application of our scaling laws in numerical simulations, but also further investigations on partitioning behaviour in mantle material as well.
 For instance, adding an orthopyroxene/melt trace element partitioning model to a mantle evolution model would provide an even more detailed tool to study on the trace element redistribution from mantle to crust if used alongside the clinopyroxene/melt partitioning model.
+Furthermore, it is known that water lowers partition coefficients significantly [49].
+Consequently, our models would greatly benefit from additional adaptations for water-saturated melts.